-Break-ins were so bad in the Pembroke and Bayridge subdivisions that deputies left notices on homeowners' front doors last week and put out reverse 911 calls to warn residents of the problem.
+Break-ins were so bad in the Pembroke and Bayridge subdivisions that deputies left notices on homeowners' front doors last week and put out automated calls to warn residents of the problem.

 "It's concerning," said Richard Cavano, a resident of the North Bay subdivision.
 "It's a feeling of being uncomfortable,"

 Cavano said thieves broke into his next door neighbor's car twice and pointed out his neighbor's new surveillance cameras.

 "He caught somebody in the act," Cavano said.
 "It went off inside, apparently, and he came out and they ran away, and he chased them."